VenkataRamanaDerangula/VenkataRamanaDerangula/README.md

 <p align="center">Aspiring Full Stack Developer | Eager to Learn and Build</p>

 <p align="center">
-    I am Venkata Ramana, a certified Full Stack Web Developer trained at Masai.
-I have skills in HTML, CSS, JavaScript, React, Node.js, MySQL, and MongoDB.
-I focus on creating user-friendly web applications and enjoy solving problems.
-I hold a B.Tech in Electrical and Electronics Engineering from Jawaharlal Nehru Technological University, Anantapur (JNTUA).
-I’m eager to work on exciting projects and collaborate with others.
+   A certified Full Stack Web Developer trained at Masai, with expertise in HTML, CSS, JavaScript, React, Node.js, MySQL, and MongoDB.
+Skilled in creating user-friendly web applications and passionate about solving problems.
+Holds a B.Tech in Electrical and Electronics Engineering from Jawaharlal Nehru Technological University, Anantapur (JNTUA), and is enthusiastic about collaborating on exciting projects to build impactful solutions.
 </p>

 For more details, click here for the [Portfolio](https://venkataramanaderangula.netlify.app/)